Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei: General Idea

 In this paper we argue in favor of a totally distinct viewpoint.
-Namely, we propose that UHECR sources are anti-correlated with the (electromagnetic) source power.
-Our proposal builds upon an idea introduced in the late nineties, according to which UHECRs could be accelerated near the event horizons of spinning supermassive black holes living in dormant galaxies~\cite{Boldt:1999ge}.
-UHECR acceleration proceeds via the Blandford-Znajek process, which wires dormant spinning black holes as Faraday unipolar dynamos~\cite{Blandford:1977ds}.
-The essence of our proposal, however, does not derive only form the acceleration mechanism, but also from energy loss in the source environment.
+Namely, we propose that UHECR sources are anti-correlated with the (electromagnetic) source power; more specifically, with emission of photons at infrared (IR) and far infrared (FIR) frequencies.
+Our proposal builds upon an idea introduced in the late nineties, according to which UHECRs could be accelerated near the event horizons of spinning supermassive black holes~\cite{Boldt:1999ge}.
+UHECR acceleration proceeds via the Blandford-Znajek process, which wires spinning black holes as Faraday unipolar dynamos~\cite{Blandford:1977ds}.
+The essence of our proposal, however, does not derive only from the acceleration mechanism, but also from energy loss in the source environment.
 It is not hard to imagine that if UHECR sources were not powerful galaxies to our eyes, then they would have an associated low photon density inside the accelerator, allowing for some UHECRs to escape the source without significant energy losses.
 Furthermore, throughout we subscribe to the so-called ``UFA model'', wherein photo-disintegration of ultrahigh energy nuclei in the region surrounding UHECR accelerators could account for the observed spectrum and inferred composition at Earth~\cite{Unger:2015laa}.

 Very recently, it was pointed out that the Sombrero galaxy could be a source of UHECRs~\cite{He:2024vnm}.
 Indeed, the back-tracked directions from multiple UHECRs were shown to align with the location of Sombrero.
 The multiplet, which contains one of the highest energy events analyzed in~\cite{Unger:2025xkk}, was claimed to have a global significance of $3.3\sigma$.
-Of particular interest for our proposal, Sombrero is considered a low-luminosity galaxy, with a supermassive black hole located at its center~\cite{Kormendy:1988, Kormendy:1996,Jardel:2011dh}.
+Of particular interest for our proposal, Sombrero is classified as a low-luminosity active galactic nucleus~\cite{Goold}, with a supermassive black hole located at its center, accreting at less than 1\% of its Eddington limit~\cite{Kormendy:1988, Kormendy:1996,Jardel:2011dh}.
 In this paper, we reexamine whether it is feasible for Sombrero to emit UHECR nuclei.